Walter Junior

-The Walter Junior was a family of four cylinder air cooled horizontally-opposed engines produced by Walter Aircraft Engines in Czechoslovakia in the 1930s for aircraft, characterised by a bore and stroke of 4.53 × 5.51 in, a displacement of 354.8 cuin and producing roughly 105 hp.
+The Walter Junior was a family of four cylinder air cooled inverted inline engines produced by Walter Aircraft Engines in Czechoslovakia in the 1930s for aircraft, characterised by a bore and stroke of 4.53 × 5.51 in, a displacement of 354.8 cuin and producing roughly 105 hp.

 The Junior was also built in Poland as the P.Z.
 Inż.
 Junior.